 Diagnosis of Degenerative Myelopathy in Dogs

 According to the Canine Genetic Disease Network, Degenerative Myelopathy in Dogs can only be diagnosed by eliminating other possible causes or diseases.
-This means a veterinarian will use diagnostic tests such as x-rays, CT scans, MRI or myelograms to determine his findings.
-Once other possible causes are excluded, a diagnosis is of DM is confirmed.
+This means a veterinarian will use diagnostic tests such as x-rays, CT scans, MRI, or myelograms to determine his findings.
+Once all other possible causes are excluded, a diagnosis is of DM is confirmed.

 Treatment of Degenerative Myelopathy in Dogs